-Being part of the wider community is important to us, and many pupils take part in cluster events and sports competitions each year, achieving a range of awards such as the Gold School Games Mark, and the Chester School Sports Partnership 'Promoting Physical Activity and Wellbeing Award 2021' for our virtual fundraising challenge to run, walk, wheel, skip to Disneyland Paris.
+Being part of the wider community is important to us, and many pupils take part in cluster events and sports competitions each year, achieving a range of awards such as the Gold School Games Mark.
 The school has also recently won local Panathlon competitions for e.g., Basketball and New Age Curling.
 We have pupil representatives on the Upton EIP Pupil Council, and have recently taken part in a recycled creations competition with our local partner primary schools.

 The school works in partnership with Coleg Cambria, with Key Stages 4 and 5 pupils accessing lessons on their site to develop confidence in attending colleges in the future.
-We have developed a working partnership with Upton-by-Chester High School, and are planning for the Satellite School development which will commence in September 2024 with a view to a bespoke provision being built by 2026.
+We have developed a working partnership with Upton-by-Chester High School, and have a Satellite class on the school site.
+This commenced in September 2024 with a view to a bespoke, 2 class provision being built by 2026.